Chandavaram Buddhist site: Construction and structure

-Modern statue of Buddha
+Proposed statue of Buddha

 In 1985, a project called the "Buddha Poornima Project" was proposed.
 Under this project, the world's tallest standing monolith statue of Buddha was to be erected on the site.
 Made out of granite, the statue was carved by 200 sculptors in two years and on completion it weighed 440 tonnes with an overall height of 17 m.
 However, the Buddha statue was transported to city of Hyderabad in 1988 instead, where it was erected in 1992 in the Hussain sagar lake, where it stands today.

 Archeological finds

 One MahaStupa, fifteen regular-sized and approximately one hundred small Stupas have been discovered in the Chandavaram Buddhist site.
 Apart from the Maha Chaitya, Silamandapa, Vihara and the Votive Stupas, more than two dozen "Buddhist slabs" (decorated with designs and inscriptions) have also been discovered.

 Thefts from museum

 Robberies of artefacts has been reported at the Chandavaram Buddhist site since the year 2000.
 In Oct 2000, two 9 feet long panels, with engravings of the Bodhi tree and of the Chaitra were uprooted from a cement platform and stolen from the site's museum.
 In February 2001, three pillars, each measuring 9 feet long and including one in which the Buddha was represented as fire were stolen.
 In March 2001, three more ornate pillars and a lotus medallion were stolen.